voliathon/AutoMeds/RollControl/README.md

 ## Features

 **Automatic Rolls**
+	- Clear busts and blocks Fold unless you have a bust or you’ve attempted Fold more than once
 	- Rolls while Engaged or Idle
 	- Suspends rolls while **Sneak/Invisible** are active

+** Display Overlay:**
+	- Shows **Roll 1** and **Roll 2**
+	- Shows **Rolls** on/off
+	- Shows when rolls are suspended by **Sneak/Invisible**
+	- Indicates if **Engaged Mode** is enabled

 **Double-Up:**
 	- Uses **Snake Eye** on rolls 7 - 10
 	- Double-Ups low rolls
 	- Blocks accidental Double-Up on a Lucky roll and requires a second Double-Up command to confirm

-**Fold:**
-	- Clear busts
-	- Blocks Fold unless you have a bust or you’ve attempted Fold more than once
+**Hold TP:**
+    - Prevents rolls from being used while your TP is at least 1000 (optional)
+    - Resumes rolls once your TP drops below 1000

 **Roll Tracker:**
 	- Uses **Crooked Cards** with Roll 1 (optional)
 	- Displays correct values for **Crooked Cards** bonus (COR only), gear and job bonuses in roll effect (any job)
 	- You must find out the roll+ potency from the COR in party and configure it

-**Hold TP:**
-    - Prevents rolls from being used while your TP is at least 1000
-    - Resumes rolls once your TP drops below 1000

-** Display Overlay:**
-	- Shows **Roll 1** and **Roll 2**
-	- Shows **Rolls** on/off
-	- Shows when rolls are suspended by **Sneak/Invisible**
-	- Indicates if **Engaged Mode** is enabled

 ## Commands